asravankumar/END2.0/session_3/Readme.md

 epoch: 9 batch_size:  100 correct_images_count 57940 correct_sum_count 43852 image_accuracy 96.56666666666666 sum_accuracy 73.08666666666667 total_loss 646.2071326375008

 ```
+### Loss Function
+Cross Entropy loss has been used for both are classification tasks.
+This loss function combines logsoftmax and nll loss.
+Hence, good for classification.
+  - Image Classification.
+  - The sum classification.
+This is classification because of the network.
+We have 19 features for every sum value.

 ### Evaluating the Model.
-Evaluation is done by using MNIST test data.
+Evaluation is done by using MNIST test data and predicting these on the trained model.
 The custom data is generated similarly as training data.

 ```